 The Base Licence applies to all companies using SharedSDS wherever they are in the supply and/or distribution chain.

-1. Company and SharedSDS agree that fees will be collected by SharedSDS in respect of Company's SDSs and/or substance data and will be split equally between Company and SharedSDS and Company's share will be remitted after receipt of the fee by SharedSDS
+1. Company and SharedSDS agree that fees will be set and collected by SharedSDS in respect of Company's SDSs and/or substance data and will be split equally between Company and SharedSDS and Company's share will be remitted after receipt of the fee by SharedSDS

 2. If Company establishes a licensed relationship ("Shares SDS for a fee with") with a third party then Company agrees an annual fee is payable by that third party to SharedSDS per SDS shared with that third party.